Gareth Edwards: Nine Months Experimenting With AI Filmmaking

 The Creator as Context

 Edwards' enthusiasm comes from direct experience.
-His 2023 film "The Creator" used AI tools extensively in pre production, generating concept art and large scale environments that would have cost a multiple of the production's actual budget through conventional VFX methods.
+His 2023 film "The Creator" used AI tools extensively in pre production, generating concept art and environments that would have cost a multiple of the production's actual budget through conventional VFX methods.
 The film was shot entirely on location across Thailand, Laos, Cambodia, Japan, and the UK rather than on volume stages.

 Why He Is Waiting